Sagarkeshave/WinDoorDetection_YOLO/README.md

 ## 📦 Model Info

 - **Framework**: [Ultralytics YOLOv8](https://docs.ultralytics.com/)
-- **Trained On**: Custom blueprint dataset with annotated door and window classes
+- **Trained On**: Custom blueprint dataset with annotated door and window classes.
 - **Performance**: Optimized for fast inference on 2D plan layouts

 ---

-## 🎯 Recruiter Notes
+## 🎯 Notes

 This project demonstrates:
-- Custom model training and fine-tuning
+- Custom model training.
 - Practical use of object detection in architecture
 - Real-world deployment using Hugging Face Spaces
 - Building user-friendly ML apps with Gradio